• Skip to primary navigation

 Chocolate Base

-- Crush the chocolate ripple biscuits into fine crumbs using a food processor or rolling pin.
+• Crush the 200 g (7 oz) chocolate ripple biscuits into fine crumbs using a food processor or rolling pin.

-- Mix the crumbs with melted butter until combined, then press firmly into the bottom of small ramekins or muffin holders to form a crust.
+• Mix the crumbs with 80 g (? cups) unsalted butter (can also be done in the food processor, or by hand) until combined, then press firmly into the bottom of small ramekins or muffin holders to form a crust.

 Cream cheese filling

-- In a mixing bowl, beat the cream cheese, condensed milk, and lemon juice until smooth and creamy.
-Gently fold in the pitted cherries to distribute evenly.
+• In a mixing bowl, beat the 500 g (2 cups) cream cheese, 400 g (1 ? cups) sweetened condensed milk, and 1 tsp lemon juice until smooth and creamy.
+Gently fold in the 225 g (8 oz) fresh cherries ensuring their spread in the mixture evenly.

-- Refrigerate for at least 4 hours or until firm.
-For extra assurance in the Australian heat, pop them in the freezer for the first couple of hours to ensure they set properly.
+• Refrigerate for at least 4 hours or until firm.
+If making these in the middle of summer when it is very hot (especially in Australia), pop them in the freezer for the first couple of hours to ensure they set properly.

 Cherry topping